auth0/docs/articles/quickstart/native/android/interactive.md

 :::

 :::checkpoint-failure
-Sorry about that.
-Here's a couple things to double check:
+If your application did not logout successfully:
-* make sure the Allowed Logout URLs is set properly
+* Ensure the Allowed Logout URLs are set properly
-* did you save after entering your URLs?
+* Verify you saved your changes after entering your URLs

 Still having issues?
 Check out our [documentation](https://auth0.com/docs) or visit our [community page](https://community.auth0.com) to get more help.